 \section{Introduction}

-Partial monitoring~\cite{bartok2014partial} is a framework to formulate online learning problems where the feedback is partially informative.
-These online learning problems can be cast as partial monitoring (PM) games played between a learning agent and the environment over multiple rounds.
+Partial monitoring~\cite{bartok2014partial} is a framework tailored for online learning problems with partially informative feedback.
+A partial monitoring (PM) game is played between a learning agent and the environment over multiple rounds.
 At a given round, the agent selects an \textit{action} and the environment simultaneously selects an \textit{outcome}.
 The agent then incurs an instant \textit{loss} and receives a \textit{feedback} signal that is partially informative about the outcome.
-The challenge is that the agent does not observe the loss while the goal of the agent is to minimize the (unobserved) cumulative loss.
-To achieve this goal, the agent trades-off between actions associated to informative feedback signals (\textit{exploration}) and small-loss actions, which captures the core exploration-exploitation trade-off.
+The challenge is that the agent does not observe the loss.
+Nonetheless, its goal is to minimize the (unobserved) cumulative loss by carefully balancing between actions associated to informative feedback signals and small-loss actions, which captures the core exploration-exploitation trade-off.

-At a specific round, the agent's performance is measured by the \textit{regret}.
-The regret corresponds to the difference between the loss of the selected action and the loss of the best action.
-The cumulative regret scales linearly with the horizon of rounds $T$ if the agent fails to identify the best action.
-In this work, we consider the \textit{stochastic PM setting} where outcomes are independent and identically distributed (i.i.d.) according to some (unknown) stationary outcome distribution.
-In the stochastic setting, \citet{bartok2011minimax} classified PM games into four categories based on achievable bounds on the cumulative regret: \textit{trivial} games (no regret); \textit{easy} games with poly-logarithmic upper bounds in $\tilde \Theta(\sqrt{T})$ ; \textit{hard} games with upper bounds in $\Theta(T^{2/3})$; and intractable games with lower bounds in $\Omega(T)$.
-For example, the well-known multi-armed bandit problem~\citep{auer2002nonstochastic} corresponds to an easy game.
-Additionally, hard games capture a valuable diversity of applications, such as learning from costly expert advice~\citep{helmbold1997some} and dynamic pricing~\citep{kleinberg2003value}, and online monitoring~\citep{ginart2022mldemon}.
+The agent's performance is measured by the \textit{regret}, which corresponds to the excess loss associated with the selected action compared to the best action in hindsight.
+The cumulative regret scales linearly with the horizon $T$ if the agent fails to identify the best action.
+In this work, we consider the \textit{stochastic setting} where outcomes are independent and identically distributed (i.i.d.) according to some (unknown) outcome distribution.
+In this setting, \citet{bartok2011minimax} classified PM games into four categories based on achievable bounds on the cumulative regret: trivial games (no regret); \textit{easy} games with poly-logarithmic upper bounds in $\tilde \Theta(\sqrt{T})$ ; \textit{hard} games with upper bounds in $\Theta(T^{2/3})$; and intractable games with lower bounds in $\Omega(T)$.
+The well-known multi-armed bandit problem~\citep{auer2002nonstochastic} corresponds to an easy game.
+Additionally, many problems correspond to hard games, such as learning from costly expert advice~\citep{helmbold1997some}, dynamic pricing~\citep{kleinberg2003value}, and online monitoring~\citep{ginart2022mldemon}.